pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps_cluster-supply-chain.md

-## tanzu apps cluster-supply-chain
+## Tanzu Apps cluster-supply-chain

-patterns for building and configuring workloads
+Patterns for building and configuring workloads.

 ### Options